opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 ### 5.4 Deprecation Process

-The OGSP follows a structured deprecation process to ensure smooth transitions:
+The OGP follows a structured deprecation process to ensure smooth transitions:

 **Deprecation Stages**:
 1. **Announcement**: Feature is marked as deprecated but fully functional